$e^+ e^- \to \Lambda^+_c \bar{\Lambda}^-_c$ cross sections and the $\Lambda_c^+$ electromagnetic form factors within the extended vector meson dominance model: Numerical results and discussions

-Next, we turn to the electromagnetic form factors in the spacelike region.
-The spacelike electromagnetic form factors can be easily obtained by converting $q^2$ to $-Q^2$ and setting the widths $\Gamma_{R_i} \ (i = 1,2,3,4)$ in Eqs.~(\ref{F1}) and (\ref{F2}) to zero.
-The obtained $\Lambda^+_c$ electric form factor $G_E$ in the spacelike region is shown in Fig.~\ref{fig:GEspce}, where theoretical calculations in Ref.~\cite{Kim:2018nqf} are also shown for comparing.
-Our results are somewhat different quantitatively from the calculations in Ref.\cite{Kim:2018nqf} with the self-consistent SU(3) chiral quark-soliton model.
+Next, we turn to the electromagnetic form factors in the spacelike region.~\footnote{Note that turning to the spacelike region, these low-lying excited vector states should also contribute to the $\Lambda^+_c$ elactromagnetic form factors in the $t$-channel exchanges.
+Such kind of mechanism is checked in the present work based on the insufficient experimental data of $e^+ e^- \to \Lambda^+_c \bar{\Lambda}^-_c$ reaction in the timelike region, and it is found that the contributions from the low-lying excited vector states could be very small and can be neglected.} The spacelike electromagnetic form factors can be easily obtained by converting $q^2$ to $-Q^2$ and setting the widths $\Gamma_{R_i} \ (i = 1,2,3,4)$ in Eqs.~(\ref{F1}) and (\ref{F2}) to zero.
+The obtained $\Lambda^+_c$ electric form factor $G_E$ in the spacelike region is shown in Fig.~\ref{fig:GEspce}, where theoretical calculations in Ref.~\cite{61} are also shown for comparison.
+Our results are somewhat different quantitatively from the calculations in Ref.\cite{61} with the self-consistent SU(3) chiral quark-soliton model.
 It is expected that these theoretical calculations can be tested by future experiments on the EMFFs of the charmed $\Lambda^+_c$ baryon and thus will provide new insight into the production of $\Lambda^+_c$ in the $e^+ e^- \to \Lambda^+_c \bar{\Lambda}^-_c$ reaction.

 Then one can also calculate the $\Lambda_c^+$ mean squared charge radius, which is given by